LINs-lab/ttab/README.md

 # Test-Time Adaptation Benchmark (TTAB)
+Official implementation of the ICML 2023 paper "[On Pitfalls of Test-time Adaptation]()".

 ## Overview
 TTAB is a benchmark for standardizing and comprehensively evaluating Test-time Adaptation algorithms on a diverse array of distribution shifts.